capactio/capact/docs/tutorial/jira-installation.md

 ### Introduction

-The key benefit which Voltron brings are interchangeable dependencies.
+The key benefit which Voltron brings is interchangeable dependencies.
 Cluster Admin may configure preferences for resolving the dependencies (e.g. to prefer cloud-based or on-premise solutions).
-In the result, the end user is able to easily install applications with multiple dependencies, without knowledge of platform-specific configuration.
+As a result, the end-user is able to easily install applications with multiple dependencies without any knowledge of platform-specific configuration.

 Apart from installing applications, Voltron makes it easy to:
-- execute day-two operations (such as upgrade, backup, restore)
+- execute day-two operations (such as upgrade, backup, and restore)
-- run any workflow - to process data, configure system, run serverless workloads etc. Possibilities are endless.
+- run any workflow (to process data, configure the system, run serverless workloads, etc. The possibilities are endless.)

-Voltron aims to be platform-agnostic solution.
+Voltron aims to be a platform-agnostic solution.
 However, the very first Voltron implementation is based on Kubernetes.

 ### Goal

-This instruction will guide you how to install Jira on Kubernetes cluster using Voltron.
+This instruction will guide you through the installation of Jira on the Kubernetes cluster using Voltron.

 Jira depends on the PostgreSQL database.
-Depending on the cluster configuration, with Voltron project you can install Jira with managed Cloud SQL database or locally deployed PostgreSQL Helm chart.
+Depending on the cluster configuration, with the Voltron project, you can install Jira with a managed Cloud SQL database or a locally deployed PostgreSQL Helm chart.

 The bellow diagrams show possible scenarios: